gohugoio/hugo/content/en/getting-started/configuration.md

 Multiple site config files can be specified as a comma-separated string to the `--config` switch.
 {{% /note %}}

-{{< todo >}}TODO: distinct config.toml and others (the root object files){{< /todo >}}

 ## hugo.toml vs config.toml

 In Hugo 0.110.0 we changed the default config base filename to `hugo`, e.g. `hugo.toml`.
 We will still look for `config.toml` etc., but we recommend you eventually rename it (but you need to wait if you want to support older Hugo versions).
-The main reason we're doing this is to make it easier code editors and build tools to identify this as a Hugo configuration file and project.
+The main reason we're doing this is to make it easier for code editors and build tools to identify this as a Hugo configuration file and project.

 {{< new-in "0.110.0" >}}